Documentation

 lms — LM Studio's CLI

-lms is MIT Licensed and it is developed in this repository on GitHub: https://github.com/lmstudio-ai/lms
+lms is MIT Licensed and is developed in this repository on GitHub: https://github.com/lmstudio-ai/lms

 Info